omar-azmi/github_aid_ts/readme.md

 	// ...
 }
 ```
-with that, you've solved the problem that you initiated, and made your extension less secure in doing so. <br>
+with that, you've solved the problem that you initiated, and made your extension less secure along the way. <br>
-alternatively you can choose to bundle without code-splitting, and avoid all of this fuss. but where's the fun in that? <br>
+alternatively you can choose to bundle without code-splitting, and avoid all the fuss. but where's the fun in that? <br>
 see this [stackexchange answer](https://stackoverflow.com/a/53033388), where I found this information from. <br>
-also see [`/src/js/content_script.ts`](/src/js/content_script.ts#L32-35) for the dynamic imports being done in this extension.
+also see [`/src/js/content_script.ts`](./src/js/content_script.ts#L32-L35) for the dynamic imports being done in this extension.

 ## License